Crash test dummy: Hybrid III family

 The Hybrid III dummy for three-, six- and ten-year-olds has its limitations, and does not provide the same physical outcome a human would encounter with a frontal crash.
 It was found that when testing the three-year-old Hybrid III dummy, it showed that frontal crashes would most likely cause cervical spine injuries.
 When using data from the real world, the results did not match up to the Hybrid III stimulation injuries.
 To get around this, THUMS was created which stands for Total Human Model of Safety.
 The model can be easily relatable to the human body anatomically especially focusing on the human spine upon impact.
 Clinical testing and experiments are more accurate than a dummy and more reliable case studies can be implemented with this model.
 The model is based on a male only, and mimics human tissues and organs.
 This model is accurate for males in the 50th percentile, and it can not easily relate to three-year-olds when dealing with neck and head injuries, which are responsible for 57 percent of car crash fatalities.
-Instead, the FE model can be appropriately implemented for this criteria.
+Instead, the FE model can be appropriately implemented for these criteria.

 There are certain testing procedures for Hybrid IIIs to ensure that they obtain a correct humanlike neck flexure, and to ensure that they would react to a crash in a similar way that human bodies would.